MIT-LCP/mimic-website/content/tutorials/install-mimic-locally-ubuntu.md

 2. Automatically, using the make files available in the [mimic-code repository](https://github.com/MIT-LCP/mimic-code/tree/master/buildmimic/postgres)

 These steps are roughly equivalent, though you may learn more about the database configuration by installing the data manually.

+## 0. Prepare

+Note that before proceeding with this tutorial you will need to:

+1. Download the MIMIC-III Clinical Database (see [here](/gettingstarted/access/) for details on gaining access).
+2. Place the MIMIC-III Clinical Database as either .csv or .csv.gz files somewhere on your local computer.
+3. Download the PostgreSQL scripts from [here](https://github.com/MIT-LCP/mimic-code/tree/master/buildmimic/postgres) - only the files which end in `.sql` are required.

+It's easiest to move all the MIMIC data files and the scripts to load the data into a single folder (usually called the working directory).
+Most of the commands below will assume that files are located in the current folder.

 ## 1. Install Postgres